Feedback on my training at SAE Institute Paris

 2/ Are there any collaborations with video people for a project to present?
 I'd like to complete the project with a video clip (I saw that the school is located in La Plaine St Denis, where all the TV studios are, which is a real asset).
 If so, is there a budget to make the clip, or is it up to us to finance any sets, actors, etc.?

-3/ Same question for the video game section, is it possible to make soundtracks, for example, for the games they're making?
+3/ Same question for the video game section, is it possible to make soundtracks, for example, for the games they are preparing?

 4/ Concerning the dissertation, given that at school it was really my bête noire anything to do with dissertations, dissertations, anything to do with writing, should I now prepare myself to learn how to do a dissertation?
 How many pages will it be, is it difficult to do and is there a dissertation director to ask?